bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

-What I have here is a simple JavaScript function that says, hey I want you to call the JavaScript **date** function, this is something that I didn&apos;t write.
+What I have here is a simple JavaScript function that says, hey I want you to call the JavaScript <b>date</b> function, this is something that I didn&apos;t write.
 You know that it was written by JavaScript partly because well, it&apos;s yellow.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->